-Herren Wu is Chief Technology Officer and Global Head of Antibody Discovery and Protein Engineering (ADPE) at MedImmune.
+Herren Wu is Senior Vice President, Research & Development and Global Head of Antibody Discovery and Protein Engineering (ADPE) at AstraZeneca.

 Herren founded the Department of Antibody Discovery and Protein Engineering in January 2002, when he joined MedImmune as Director.
 He was promoted to Senior Director in 2004 and Vice-President in 2006.
 He was also the founding department head for Biosuperiors R&D and led this organisation for three years (2010-2013).